Transportation in Montreal: Road network

-Like many major cities, Montreal has a problem with vehicular traffic congestion, especially from off-island suburbs such as Laval on Île Jésus, and Longueuil on the south shore.
+Like many major cities, Montreal has vehicular traffic congestion, especially from off-island suburbs such as Laval on Île Jésus, and Longueuil on the south shore.
 The width of the Saint Lawrence River has made the construction of fixed links to the south shore expensive and difficult.
 There are only four road bridges along with one road tunnel, two railway bridges, and a Metro line.
 The far narrower Rivière des Prairies, separating Montreal from Laval, is spanned by eight road bridges (six to Laval and two directly to the north shore).

 On the Island of Montréal motorists are forbidden from turning right while facing a red traffic signal, a move permitted elsewhere in the Province of Quebec.